threefoldfoundation/info_sdk/src/3bot_sysadmin/chatflows/solutions/zcontainer/solution_container.md

 The solution takes some configurations from the user, we will list them and explain their meaning.

-- `container name`: a name of your conatiner to help you to get it again with reservation id.
+- `container name`: A name of your conatiner to help you to get it again with reservation id.
-- `Flist link`: the link of your Flist to be deployed.
-For example: https://hub.grid.tf/usr/example.Flist
+- `Flist link`: The link of your Flist to be deployed.
+For example: https://hub.grid.tf/usr/example.Flist.
-- `environment variables`: set environment variables on your deployed container, enter comma-separated variable=value For example: var1=value1, var2=value2.
-Leave empty if not needed
+- `environment variables`: Set environment variables on your deployed container, enter comma-separated variable=value For example: var1=value1, var2=value2.
+Leave empty if not needed.
-- `Interactive`: choose whether you prefer to access your container through the web browser (coreX) or not.
+- `Interactive`: Choose whether you prefer to access your container through the web browser (coreX) or not.
-- `IP Address`: choose the ip address for your Flist.
+- `IP Address`: Choose the ip address for your Flist.

 After the deployment of the Flist is complete, a url will be returned that could be used to access the container through web browser (corex) or by ssh if your Flist support this.